nextstrain/nextclade/docs/user/nextclade-cli.md

 For a more convenient online tool, check out [Nextclade Web](nextclade-web).

 Nextclade is an open-source project.
 We welcome ideas and contributions.
-Head to our [GitHub repository](https://github.com/nextstrain/nextclade) if you want to obtain source code and contribute to the project.
+Head to our [GitHub repository](https://github.com/nextstrain/nextclade) if you want report a bug, suggest a feature, or contribute code.